viebel/klipse/README.md

 - `.CodeMirror:last-child::before` - modify the console's title (i.e. the bit that says _Output:_)
 - `.CodeMirror:last-child` - modify the console area (i.e. the area beneath _Output:_)

 You can see an example of styling Klipse in `demos/styling`.
+And here is a [live demo](http://htmlpreview.github.io/?https://raw.githubusercontent.com/viebel/klipse/master/demos/styling/klipse.html)

 ## Community